14 nm process: Technology demos

 In the late 1990s, Hisamoto's Japanese team from Hitachi Central Research Laboratory began collaborating with an international team of researchers on further developing FinFET technology, including TSMC's Chenming Hu and various UC Berkeley researchers.
 In 1998, the team successfully fabricated devices down to a 17 nm process.
 They later developed a 15 nm FinFET process in 2001.
 In 2002, an international team of researchers at UC Berkeley, including Shibly Ahmed (Bangladeshi), Scott Bell, Cyrus Tabery (Iranian), Jeffrey Bokor, David Kyser, Chenming Hu (Taiwan Semiconductor Manufacturing Company), and Tsu-Jae King Liu, demonstrated FinFET devices down to 10 nm gate length.

 In 2005, Toshiba demonstrated a 15 nm FinFET process, with a 15 nm gate length and 10 nm fin width, using a sidewall spacer process.
-It has been suggested that for the 16 nm node, a logic transistor would have a gate length of about 5 nm.
+It had erstwhile been suggested in 2003 that for the 16 nm node, a logic transistor would have a gate length of about 5 nm.
 In December 2007, Toshiba demonstrated a prototype memory unit that used 15-nanometre thin lines.

-In December 2009, National Nano Device Laboratories, owned by the Taiwanese government, produced a 16 nm SRAM chip.
+In December 2009, National Nano Device Laboratories, owned by the Taiwanese government, produced a "16 nm" SRAM chip.

-In September 2011, Hynix announced the development of 15 nm NAND cells.
+In September 2011, Hynix announced the development of "15 nm" NAND cells.

-In December 2012, Samsung Electronics taped out a 14 nm chip.
+In December 2012, Samsung Electronics taped out a "14 nm" chip.

-In September 2013, Intel demonstrated an Ultrabook laptop that used a 14 nm Broadwell CPU, and Intel CEO Brian Krzanich said, "[CPU] will be shipping by the end of this year."
-However, shipment was delayed further until Q4 2014.
+In September 2013, Intel demonstrated an Ultrabook laptop that used a "14 nm" Broadwell CPU, and Intel CEO Brian Krzanich said, "[CPU] will be shipping by the end of this year."
+However, as of February 2014, shipment had at time erstwhile been delayed further until Q4 2014.

-In August 2014, Intel announced details of the 14 nm microarchitecture for its upcoming Core M processors, the first product to be manufactured on Intel's 14 nm manufacturing process.
+In August 2014, Intel announced details of the "14 nm" microarchitecture for its upcoming Core M processors, the first product to be manufactured on Intel's "14 nm" manufacturing process.
 The first systems based on the Core M processor were to become available in Q4 2014 — according to the press release.
 "Intel's 14 nanometer technology uses second-generation tri-gate transistors to deliver industry-leading performance, power, density and cost per transistor," said Mark Bohr, Intel senior fellow, Technology and Manufacturing Group, and director, Process Architecture and Integration.

-In 2018 a shortage of 14 nm fab capacity was announced by Intel.
+In 2018 a shortage of "14 nm" fab capacity was announced by Intel.